Barrie Unsworth

-Barrie John Unsworth (born 16 April 1934) is a former Australian politician, representing the Labor Party in the Parliament of New South Wales from 1978 to 1991.
+Barrie John Unsworth (born 16 April 1934) is an Australian former politician, representing the Labor Party in the Parliament of New South Wales from 1978 to 1991.
 He served as the 36th Premier from July 1986 to March 1988.
+Since the death of Steele Hall on 10 June 2024, Unsworth is the oldest living premier of an Australian state.

 Early years

 Unsworth, the son of Joseph and Olive Unsworth, was born in Dubbo, New South Wales, and educated in Sydney, at Kogarah High School.
 On leaving school at age 15, he was apprenticed as an electrical fitter.
-In 1955, aged 21 years, he married Pauline Hennessy and they subsequently had one daughter and three sons, one of whom has died; he and his wife have nine grandchildren, and two great grandsons.
+In 1955, aged 21 years, he married Pauline Hennessy and they subsequently had one daughter and three sons, one of whom has died; he and his wife have nine grandchildren, and two great-grandsons.
 Unsworth was initially an Apprentice Electrical Fitter, then Electrical Fitter, Electrical Testing Officer and subsequently Sales Representative for Sydney County Council from 1950 until 1960.

 Unsworth had a brief period of military national service in 1953–1954 in the Royal Australian Navy (RAN).